yeslogic/prince-docs/docs/styling.md

 If there are no footnotes on a page, the footnotes area will not be displayed on that page at all.

 By default, the `@footnote` area is at the bottom of the page.
-However, Prince allows to position the area in different places, effectively offering a mechanism to create simple sidenotes (see [Sidenotes](cookbook.md#sidenotes)).
+However, Prince allows to position the area in different places, effectively offering an alternative mechanism to creating simple sidenotes (see however [Sidenotes](#sidenotes) below).

 ```
     @page {